JarrodKane/zeller-go/README.md

 ### Styling

 I was a bit unsure with the styles if I should break them all out into their own files, in the end I only did it for files that were getting a bit longer such as the SelectRadio to have its own styles.ts file.
+I would then import the styles using the prefix S this shows you quickly that the component is using styled components.

-I also tried to use a constants file that is inside the styles folder, this way we can keep some consistency, I also wanted to use descriptive words for the variables when picking them, this way to me it's easier to understand what they're meant for.
+I also tried to use a constants file that is inside the styles folder, this way we can keep some consistency, I wanted to use descriptive words for the variables when picking them, this way to me it's easier to understand what they're meant for.

+It's been a while since I've used styled-components I was a little unsure about transient props that I had to use in the section element in order to remove a warning.

 #### Loading, etc

-Could do a whole heap more for loading, like with the list coming in.
+Could do a whole more work on the loading, like with the list coming in.
 Make a nice loading state, take the JSX that's already getting a little messy and bring that out, so that we can display loading, empty, error, and the list.

 ### Testing

-After the basic components I wanted to get in some tests, and finally the GraphQL API.
+Since we are using vite the default port run will be `5173` so when running the tests please run the application with npm run dev, it should show you the port you are running on as 5173 unless another app is using that port.
+The E2E tests will fail if the app is not running.

 I have not used Cypress before but have used other testing libraries.
 I wanted some basic component testing but nothing overboard, and one e2e test to just show the flow of getting on and selecting options.
+It was pretty nice to use and quick to set up for component testing, this spurred me on to make some components more safe.

 ### GraphQL